asurati/wip.src/content/post/2022-05-31-hd7350-demo-a-triangle.md

 |`dc`|`3`| Select the `W` channel of the destination register.

-The entire interpolation of the XYZ coordinates of the COLOR parameter can be understood as shown below, with `R1.XYZ` containing the interpolated COLOR
+The entire interpolation of the XYZ coordinates of the COLOR parameter can be understood as shown below, with `R1.XYZ` containing the resultant interpolated COLOR channels:
-channels:

 ```
 interp_z	r1.z, r0.y, param0.x	(r1.z = t0 + v20.z * j)